Sireesha024/CS59000_06_Ethical_Artificial_Intelligence/README.md

 # CS59000_06_Ethical_Artificial_Intelligence

-# Ethical AI Fake News Detection System
+# Fake News Detection System

 This project implements a multi-model AI system to detect fake news ethically and accurately using a cleaned, balanced version of the [FakeNewsCorpus](https://github.com/several27/FakeNewsCorpus).
 It applies preprocessing, label filtering, text cleaning, and supports further modeling for classification.